contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 **Disable spam protection:** By default, visitors are required to answer a security question when creating comments to prevent the commenting feature from being misused for spam purposes.
 However, if you want to allow only logged in members to comment, you can disable the security question here.
-Since Contao 4.4, this question is only "displayed" to spambots.
+Normally, this question is only "displayed" to spambots.